 AWA reservoirs are utilized strictly for drinking water purposes only.
 Boating, swimming, and fishing are prohibited in or on any of the AWA reservoirs for any reason.

-The following downloadable maps show the participating areas and the restricted areas around the reservoirs:
+Click here for downloadable maps showing the participating areas and the restricted areas around the reservoirs.

 Acid Mine Drainage